 Participation in experiments

-Participation in experiments is entirely voluntary and open to anybody.
+Participation in experiments is entirely voluntary and open to everybody.
 At the start of each experiment, participants are given extensive instructions on what to do and which decision problem they are facing.
 No special knowledge or prior skills whatsoever are needed to solve these tasks.
-Every year up to 80,000 subjects participate in the experiments, of which 30,000 are in campus labs and 50,000 in online experiments.
+Every year, up to 80,000 subjects participate in the experiments, of which 30,000 are part of campus lab experiments and 50,000 of online experiments.

 While money can be earned in some experiments, participants are given material prizes in others.
 However, disbursement will depend on the given experiment and, in part, on one’s own decisions and those taken by other participants.